stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 14 (P3L1) - KWIC Exercise.md

 ### Reusability Quiz

-_Which of the four styles do you think would be best able to deal with change regarding reusability of components?_
+_Which of the four styles do you think would be best able to deal with change regarding reusability of components_?

 Pipe and filter

 ### Data Change Resilience Quiz

-_Which of the four styles would be least able to cope with change having to do with different data representation?_
+_Which of the four styles would be least able to cope with change having to do with different data representation_?

 Shared data

 ### Deletion Quiz

-_Which of the four styles do you think would be best able to deal with change regarding interactive title deletion?_
+_Which of the four styles do you think would be best able to deal with change regarding interactive title deletion_?

 Abstract data type